composer/composer/doc/05-repositories.md

 >   reference you will have to delete the package to force an update, and will
 >   have to deal with an unstable lock file.

-"package" option can also get an array as value.
-Using this, you can define several versions of your package like this :
+The `"package"` key in a `package` repository may be set to an array to define multiple versions of a package:

 ```json
 {